Let’s Start with Hospital Concrete Floor Slabs

 What then happens next:

-1. Bacteria feed on the contaminants, setting up chronic odours which cannot be cleaned away because they are inside the concrete.
+- Bacteria feed on the contaminants, setting up chronic odours which cannot be cleaned away because they are inside the concrete.

-2. Contaminants react with the concrete itself, or with the reinforcing steel, setting up a cycle of premature deterioration.
+- Contaminants react with the concrete itself, or with the reinforcing steel, setting up a cycle of premature deterioration.

 Is it enough to treat the surface with an antibacterial coating?
 No. The effectiveness of these treatments lasts for only a comparatively short period of time – certainly not the intended lifespan of the slab.
 Furthermore, when it comes time for the floor coverings to be replaced, topical coatings will certainly be compromised and need replacement as well.

 Is it possible to seal the porosity of the concrete completely, so that contaminants can’t enter in the first place?
 YES.
-Meet AQURON 2000 MEDI+, the genuine hydrogel treatment offering permanent protection.
-Yes, that said permanent.
-AQURON 2000 MEDI+ never needs replacement, it becomes a part of the slab itself.
+Meet FLOOR-TECT® moisture protection system, incorporating genuine hydrogel treatment and offering permanent protection.
+More about FLOOR-TECT® below, but what you need to know is that an anti-contaminant version is available specially for health and aged care projects.

 Moisture Control under Floor Coverings